starkindustries/laptop-hacking-coffee/Pwn/BestBank/README.md

 exit(0)                 option 4: [4] Exit
 ```

 Inspect the `deposit` and `withdraw` functions.
 Both features require a captcha to proceed.
-This is also reflected in the code.
-This is the `withdraw` function:
+This is reflected in the code.
+This is the `withdraw` function with the `captcha` check:
 ```c
 void withdraw(void)
 {